Edinburgh Trams: Perception vs Performance

 Scottish Tram Financing

 – Introduces the concept of risk in tram (and similarly large public transportation and infrastructure) projects, chronicles the decisions that lead the City of Edinburgh Council to need to find hundreds of millions of pounds to support a single light rail project, and explores the implications for future policy-making, especially in the context of a more devolved Scotland.

 Social Reconstruction of Public Transportation Information

-This article outlines why the “social web”/tech-entrepreneur sector may wish to stop trying to use official sources of data, and instead apply the technology it understands best: People.
+– Outlines why the social web/tech-entrepreneur sector may wish to stop trying to use official sources of public transport data, and instead apply the technology it understands best: People.